Mick Gatto

-Domenic "Mick" Gatto (born 6 August 1955) is a professional mediator within the Victorian building industry; and a debt collector.
-Gatto was named as a standover man during the Royal Commission into the Building and Construction Industry.
+Domenic "Mick" Gatto (born 6 August 1955) is an Australian boxer, debt collector, and professional mediator within the Victorian building industry.
+He was named as a standover man during the Royal Commission into the Building and Construction Industry.
+Gatto was involved in Melbourne's illegal gambling scene in the 1980s and 1990s.
+In 2004 Gatto was given a ten-year gaming ban, subsequently increased to a lifetime ban.

-Background and early years

-The son of two Italian immigrants from Calabria, Gatto was raised in Melbourne and commenced working in the fruit and vegetable industry.
-A former boxer, in the 1980s and 1990s, Gatto was involved in Melbourne's illegal gambling scene.
-In 2004 Gatto was given a ten-year gaming ban, subsequently increased to a life ban.
+Gatto was raised in Melbourne and commenced working in the fruit and vegetable industry.

 Murder acquittal

 In 2004 Gatto was charged with the murder of Andrew Veniamin, a suspected underworld hitman.
 Gatto was remanded in custody for 18 months.
-He was found not guilty at trial, during which Gatto claimed he had acted in self-defence after Veniamin pulled out a .38 and threatened to kill him.
+He was found not guilty at trial, during which Gatto claimed he had acted in self-defence after Veniamin pulled out a .38 handgun and threatened to kill him.
 Gatto claimed that during a struggle he was able to turn the gun around on Veniamin and fire one shot into his neck, and one shot in the eye.
 He also claimed that during the argument, Veniamin had implicated himself in the deaths of Dino Dibra, Paul Kallipolitis and Graham Kinniburgh.

 At the time of charging Vince Benvenuto with the 2002 murder of Victor Peirce, it was alleged that Gatto had links to both men and to Faruk Orman, the man later convicted of Peirce's murder and acquitted in 2019.
 No charges were laid against Gatto.